JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 persistent, apparent, and urgent training gap.
 This inadequate metric is a clear red flag that training guided by the proposed plan will accomplish very little.

-It is clear that training (Goal 4) is under-prioritized by NIH.
+Goal 4: It is clear that training is under-prioritized by NIH.
 In the largest survey on unmet needs for life science investigators, NSF investigators report in Barone et.al (PLOS Comp.
 Bio, 2017; https://doi.org/10.1371/journal.pcbi.1005755) that their most unmet computational needs are not software, infrastructure or